Abizern/abizern.github.com/source/_posts/2011-04-14-nscoder-night-london-now-has-its-own-page.markdown

 Blog style entries never really worked.
 I hope that having everything together in just a few pages on a site makes it easier for people who want to turn up.

-XBI hope that it floats up higher in Google Rankings as well.
+I hope that it floats up higher in Google Rankings as well.
 This will also make it easier for people who want to turn up.